Budhanath Temple: Etymology

 Budhanath or Bal Vridheswarnath is one of 108 Nath in India.
-It is mentioned in the twelfth chapter of Shiva Purana.It is believed that the Shiva Lingam is Swayambhu (self-manifested), consecrated by Sage Vashishtha during Satya Yuga, though its origin remains unknown.
+It is mentioned in the twelfth chapter of Shiva Purana.
+It is believed that the Shiva Lingam is Swayambhu (self-manifested), consecrated by Sage Vashishtha during Satya Yuga, though its origin remains unknown.

-Architecture & Temple Complex
+Architecture and temple complex

 Spread over roughly 3 acres, the temple complex includes deities of Goddess Durga, Radha‑Krishna, Hanuman, Parvati, and a Nandi statue alongside the main Shivlinga.
 Built in a localized Nagara‑style architecture, the temple is known more for its spiritual ambiance than grand architecture; imagery and statues date from around 1937, but much of the structure is traditional in design.

 A shrine for Maa Bhavani stands beside it, and local tradition holds that the idol came floating down from Munger via the Ganga.